Semolina Bread

 Instructions

-- Combine dry active yeast, honey and 1/4 cup lukewarm water in a large stand mixer bowl.
+- Combine active dry yeast, honey and ¼ cup lukewarm water in a large stand mixer bowl.
 Let it stand for 5 minutes until frothy.

 - Attach the dough hook to the stand mixer.